THURSDAY, MAY 3, 2018 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Chris Harkins of Raymond James, J. Mark & Christy Davis, UCA College of Fine Arts & Communication, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $30 (General Admission), $36 (Reserved), and $38 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $36 (Reserved), and $38 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 It’s only a matter of time until Hollywood snaps up the story of how singer-songwriter Bonnie Bishop connected with Dave Cobb, one of the hottest producers in the business, to unlock her inner soul singer and record the best album of her career: Ain’t Who I Was (Thirty Tigers/RED).

 Even though Bishop can barely believe it herself, it’s a story that will need no dramatic embellishment, because every twist of fate—and faith—is absolutely true.